yoyotv/Image-derain-via-CGAN/README.md

 * Applying Label smooth did not have a significant effect.

-* Maybe update generator twice then update discriminator might got a better result.
+* ^Maybe update generator twice then update discriminator might got a better result.
 We thought in this case, the discriminator is just too strong.
 Slow the discriminator down might lead the network to get a better performance.

-* From [3] equation (3), using L1 distance to be the raw and vgg loss function instead of L2 distance might improve the performance.
+* ^From [3] equation (3), using L1 distance to be the raw and vgg loss function instead of L2 distance might improve the performance.

+^We haven't try yet.

 ## Results